leonardodls/product-introduction-financial-accounting/assets/public/Chapter_4_ComprehensiveProblem/04_Prepare_the _June_trial_balance.md

-## PART 3: PREPARE THE JUNE TRIAL BALANCE

-Using the ledgers on the right, prepare the June trial balance.
+Using the ledgers created in Section 5.3 (shown in the left grid), prepare the June trial balance.
 Click the ‘Submit’ button once you have completed the exercise.

 ```
 [cosmatt-widget]